Thermodynamics of the {\alpha}-{\gamma} transition in Cerium from first principles: Introduction

-From an {\it ab-initio} point of view, Local (LDA) or Gradient (GGA) functionals for Density Functional Theory (DFT), describe roughly the $\alpha$ phase and its delocalized electron.
-DFT+U\cite{Shick2001} or Self-Interaction Correction\cite{Svane1994,Szotek1994} are nevertheless required to describe the localization of the electron in the $\gamma$ phase.
-Thus, first attempts to describe the transition from an {\it ab-initio} framework used the assumption of a pseudo-alloy, especially for the finite temperature extension\cite{Svane1994,Szotek1994,Johansson1995,Luders2005}.
-Recently, the exact exchange functional with the Random Phase Approximation correlation was able to describe qualitatively the transition at 0 K\cite{Casadei2012}.
-However, it was only with the advent of pioneering calculations using the combination of Density Functional Theory with Dynamical Mean Field Theory (DFT+DMFT) that spectral features were at least qualitatively described from {\it ab-initio} \cite{Zolfl2001,Held2001}, as well as optical spectra \cite{Haule2005} and magnetic properties\cite{Streltsov2012}.
-Concerning the thermodynamics of the transition at finite temperature, internal energy as a function of volume was computed in DFT+DMFT\cite{Held2001,McMahan2003,Amadon2006}.
-However, because of the limitation of computational power, the error bars were not negligible, and calculation were not self-consistent, thus the question of the appearance of a Maxwell's common tangent in the internal energy versus volume curve is still open\cite{Held2001,McMahan2003,Amadon2006}.
-Similarly, beyond pionnering works\cite{McMahan2003}, an accurate calculation of free energy is still lacking.
-Besides, recent works successfully described transitions in iron\cite{Leonov2011} or V$_2$O$_3$\cite{Grieger2012} but the calculation of the free energy was not carried out.
-A recent work in iron\cite{Pourovskii2013} computes electronic entropy but without focusing on the description of the phase transition itself.
+In the recent past, the exact exchange (EXX) functional with the Random Phase Approximation (RPA) correlation was able to describe qualitatively the transition at 0 K \cite{Casadei2012}.
+It was, however, only with the advent of pioneering calculations using the combination of Density Functional Theory with Dynamical Mean Field Theory (DFT+DMFT) that spectral features were at least qualitatively described from {\it ab-initio} \cite{Zolfl2001,Held2001}, as well as optical spectra \cite{Haule2005} and magnetic properties \cite{Streltsov2012}.
+Concerning the thermodynamics of the transition at finite temperature, the calculation of internal energy as a function of volume was computed in DFT+DMFT \cite{Held2001,McMahan2003,Amadon2006}.
+Nonetheless, the precision was limited by the Atomic Sphere Approximation (ASA), the lack of self-consistency over charge density, the noise of the Hirsch Fye Quantum Monte Carlo (QMC) \cite{Hirsch1986} algorithm because of limited computational power.
+That being so, the question of the appearance of a Maxwell's common tangent on the internal energy as a function of the volume at finite temperature is still opened mainly because of the non negligible error bars \cite{Held2001,McMahan2003,Amadon2006}.
+Recently, \citet{Lanata2013} used the Gutzwiller approximation restricted to zero temperature to emphasize the existence of a phase transition when spin-orbit coupling (\textsc{soc}) is taken into account.
+These calculations thus contest the existence of another critical point at the other side of the transition line when extrapolated to zero temperature as considered experimentally on alloys \cite{Lashley2006} and theoretically on model systems \cite{deMedici2005}.
+Regarding finite temperature, several recent works were successfully carried out to describe temperature phase transitions in correlated systems such as iron~\cite{Leonov2011} or V$_2$O$_3$~\cite{Grieger2012}.
+Even so, the calculation of the complete free energy was not carried out.
+A recent work in iron~\cite{Pourovskii2013} however, applied successfully a coupling constant integration to compute entropy of three different phases.
+For cerium however, beyond pioneering works \cite{McMahan2003}, an accurate calculation of free energy along the transition is still lacking.